HostZero/android_device_htc_primou/README.md

-# Device configuration for the HTC One V
+# TWRP 3.x Device Tree for the HTC One V

 ## Spec Sheet
 | Feature                 | Specification                     |